How do I know if a

 Responsibility.
 There are far too many unwanted puppies and dogs in shelters to take a cavalier attitude about breeding dogs.
 Do you have plans for each and every pup before it is born?
 Even if your friends and neighbors claim to be dying for a puppy from your "Lassie Girl," this interest often vanishes when the actual time comes for the puppies to go to their new homes.
 Are you willing to keep all of the puppies until permanent homes are found?
 Are you willing to take back a puppy, regardless of age, if the new owner can no longer keep it?
 What if hereditary disease crops up?
 Are you willing to refund the purchase price of the puppy or offer a replacement?

 Heartbreak.
 Considering breeding a litter so your children can experience the "miracle of birth?"
 Most bitches do not want a large audience when whelping their litter.
 Occasionally a puppy is born dead or deformed.
 Do you want to share this scene with your kids?
 If the birth is particularly painful, the bitch can become frightened and bite.
 She could even die in labor and your children will have lost their beloved pet.
 Are you prepared to deal with this possibility?
-A far more sensible idea is to borrow a videotape of how puppies are born from your local humane society or library to share with you children.
+A far more sensible idea is to watch an on-video of how puppies are born to share with you children.

 Don't buy in to the old wives' tale that every dog needs to have a litter in order to be "fulfilled."
 This is utter nonsense!
 Dogs can and do lead very fulfilled lives without ever procreating.